 For someone looking for a safe at-home support as an alternative to the over the counter allergy medications, homeopathy may be a perfect fit.
-Here are nine remedies that may be indicated for acute allergy flairs.
 The goal is to match the remedy picture with the individual’s unique symptom picture.

 Sabadilla is for spasmodic sneezing attacks that are followed by a profuse, watery, and runny nose.
 The nose may be sensitive to odors, especially that of flowers, and also have itching and tickling inside the nose.
 The individual’s eyes can be red and burning and may start running in open air or when looking at bright light.
 This is the one of the first remedies to consider for springtime seasonal allergies.

 With Arsenicum the individual is often restless and fatigued from the allergy symptoms.
 The eyes may be itchy and burning, and it may feel as if there is sand on the inside of the lids rubbing against the eyeball.
 The nose may be stuffy and congested while also draining.
 The sinus drainage is worse outside and generally better indoors.
 The drainage will also increase when moving from a colder location into a warm room.
 The pains and discomforts from the allergies are generally hot and also better from heat, such as a warm shower.
 Please note that the drainage may be worse in a warm room, while the pains are generally better from warmth with Arsenicum.